Identifying Retail Leasing Talent

 Toronto, Calgary, 855-256-5778

-About the Author: Forbes Rutherford http://ca.linkedin.com/in/rutherfordintl leads a consortia of talent acquisition companies that allow clients to attract talent at any price point along the recruiting value chain.
-Rutherford International (www.rutherfordinternational.com) is an executive search and management consulting firm that supports a network of real property, private equity, venture capital and investment management firms with identification and behavioral assessment of executive talent.Furthermore, we offer rapid on-boarding and departmental enhancement strategies that can reduce time to proficiency for critical front-office functions (including sales) by 30 to 50% compared to traditional training protocols.
+About the Author: Forbes Rutherford (http://ca.linkedin.com/in/rutherfordintl) leads a consortium of talent acquisition companies that enable clients to attract talent at any price point along the recruiting value chain.
+Rutherford International (www.rutherfordinternational.com) is an executive search and management consulting firm that supports a network of real property, private equity, venture capital and investment management firms with identification and behavioural assessment of executive talent.Furthermore, we offer rapid onboarding and departmental enhancement strategies that can reduce time to proficiency for critical front-office functions (including sales) by 30 to 50% compared to traditional training protocols.
 See: http://tinyurl.com/rutherford-group to review our integrated approach to talent acquisition.

-The following is the first of a serialized article detailing the results of behavioral study conducted by a leading behavioral scientist and sponsored by Rutherford International Executive Search Group Inc. (www.rutherfordinternational.com).
-Through a marriage of actuarial and behavioral science, the study benchmarks the success attributes of Canada’s top retail leasing executives in the following functions: Senior Retail Leasing Manager/Director; Greenfield Leasing Manager/Broker (included repositioning of existing assets) and VP Retail Leasing.
+The following is the first of a serialized article detailing the results of a behavioural study conducted by a leading behavioural scientist and sponsored by Rutherford International Executive Search Group Inc. (www.rutherfordinternational.com).
+Through a marriage of actuarial and behavioural science, the study benchmarks the success attributes of Canada’s top retail leasing executives in the following functions: Senior Retail Leasing Manager/Director; Greenfield Leasing Manager/Broker (including repositioning of existing assets) and VP Retail Leasing.
 Preliminary results to date are considered 86% accurate, and the study will be expanded into additional global markets to yield additional data.
-The article is serialized over the month of March with brief entries published each Monday.
+The article is serialized throughout March, with brief entries published each Monday.

-These fresh faces caused me to wonder how they may have been selected for their retail leasing role and who in the crowd had the capacity to become succession candidates to management.
-Some had recognizable surnames, all were eager and all were excited by the prospect of beginning their careers in a function that is foundational to creating value and a traditional springboard to promotion within the industry.
-The seeming promise of this pool of talent in the room seemed incongruent with the lament of old guard industry leaders who confided their frustration that for every 10 junior retail leasing representatives or agents they hired, only one would exceed their expectations.
+These fresh faces made me wonder how they may have been selected for their retail leasing role and who in the crowd had the capacity to become succession candidates for management.
+Some had recognizable surnames; all were eager and excited by the prospect of beginning their careers in a function that is foundational to creating value and a traditional springboard to promotion within the industry.
+The seeming promise of this pool of talent in the room seemed incongruent with the lament of old-guard industry leaders, who confided their frustration that for every 10 junior retail leasing representatives or agents they hired, only one would exceed their expectations.

 Darwinian approach to talent selection

-This lament is frequently followed up with the additional complaint that after two or three years developing a protégé’s expertise, the risk of s/he being poached by a competitor was high.
+This lament is frequently followed by the additional complaint that after two or three years of developing a protégé’s expertise, the risk of being poached by a competitor was high.
 It was an extraordinary statistic.
-Imagine hiring ten junior/intermediate leasing representatives to get one that merits promotion to Senior Retail Leasing Manager, only to run the risk of losing him or her to competition.
+Imagine hiring 10 junior/intermediate leasing representatives to find one who merits promotion to Senior Retail Leasing Manager, only to risk losing him or her to the competition.
 These are odds even Vegas wouldn’t consider.
-Admittedly this 10:1 ratio is founded on anecdotal evidence and likely an exaggeration, however even if the ratio were 5:1, it remains an extraordinary admission of failure in the ability to identify potential leasing talent.
+Admittedly, this 10:1 ratio is based on anecdotal evidence and likely an exaggeration; even if the ratio were 5:1, it would still be an extraordinary admission of failure in identifying potential leasing talent.

 How should executives mitigate hiring risk when selecting a junior retail leasing representative – without resorting to a Darwinian approach to talent selection?

-The answer and resolution to this question is available through a research study conducted by a renowned organizational behavioral scientist and sponsored by Rutherford International.
-The study benchmarked the behavioral profile of a cross section of some of Canada’s top in-house and broker retail leasing executives.
-Of the 85 behavioral traits assessed, we found 20 traits that are within varying degree core attributes to the high achievers in three studied retail leasing positions: Greenfield Leasing Executive/Broker; VP Retail Leasing and Manager/Director Retail Leasing.
+The answer and resolution to this question are available through a research study conducted by a renowned organizational behavioural scientist and sponsored by Rutherford International.
+The study benchmarked the behavioural profiles of a cross-section of Canada’s top in-house and broker retail leasing executives.
+Of the 85 behavioural traits assessed, we found 20 that are core attributes of high achievers in three studied retail leasing positions: Greenfield Leasing Executive/Broker; VP Retail Leasing; and Manager/Director Retail Leasing.

 The observations in this study are provocative